clareaulab/Protein-RNA_modeling/Create_Rotamer_Library/Rotamer_Library_Description.md

 Download the resulting .sif file.
 3. Add Rosetta Instructions to the .sif File
 At the end of your .sif file, append a <RosettaParamsInstructions> block.
-For the example residue MGH, the block looks like:
+For the example residue MGH (see Input_Files/MGH.sif), the block looks like:

 <RosettaParamsInstructions>